Amazon city resorts to mass graves as Brazil COVID-19 deaths soar

 The accelerating death rate in Brazil is the most concerning of all emerging-market nations, Deutsche Bank analysts told clients in a note on Wednesday.

 In Manaus, which is accessible only by plane or boat from the rest of Brazil, corpses are accumulating in a refrigerated container improvised as a morgue freezer as they await burial.

-At the main Taruma cemetery, a new area has been opened where undertakers were digging rows of graves and now just trenches for five coffins at a time.
+“Manaus is today an absolute priority” given the calamity the city is facing, Brazil’s new health minister, Nelson Teich, told reporters.
+He said a plane with ventilators would be heading there on Thursday.

 The mayor’s office said the city’s funeral system was collapsing and running out of coffins.

-Only two relatives are allowed to attend burials, and sometimes there is nobody to accompany the coffins to the grave.
+Only three relatives are allowed to attend COVID-19 burials, and sometimes there is nobody to accompany the coffins to the grave.
 The city is recommending that families cremate their dead.

 Reporting by Bruno Kelly in Manaus; Additional reporting by Pedro Fonseca in Rio de Janeiro; Writing by Anthony Boadle; Editing by Brad Haynes and Leslie Adler